 According to statistics from the United Nations Environment Programme we currently produce about 300 million tonnes of plastic waste every year.
 That’s roughly the weight of the entire human population!
-In previous posts Laura has highlighted the wonderful products made from ocean plastic pollution and the designers & manufacturers working to responsibly recycle these plastics.
+Previously Laura has highlighted the wonderful products made from ocean plastic pollution and the designers & manufacturers working to responsibly recycle these plastics.

-Coincidentally Katie Turton, a student from Birmingham University who we’ve been watching over the last year and who was a guest blogger for us last September, has dedicated her final year project to raising awareness of the plastic pollution in our oceans.
+Katie Turton, was a student at Birmingham University and who’s progress & work we’d enjoyed.
+Katie has also guest-blogged for us.
+She dedicated her final year project to raising awareness of the plastic pollution and the oceans.

-Her work has a strong visual impact and is thought-provoking, so we’re delighted to share it with you here, following its showcase during week 1 of New Designers last month.
+Her work has a strong visual impact and is thought-provoking, so we’re delighted to share it with you again.

 Katie Turton expresses how she has used and manipulated waste from our beaches and oceans into art forms.
 Katie now talks us through her project.